powercord-org/documentation/2-plugin-api/5-settings.md

 // "a" emitted with: key = a.b, previous = { c: 5 }, next = { c: 1337 }
 // "*" emitted with: key = a.b, previous = { c: 5 }, next = { c: 1337 }
 ```

+### Behavior for setting deletion/purge
+When you delete a simple setting using the method described above, the new value passed in the event handler is the
+**default value** if it was specified in `registerSettings`.
+Otherwise, it will be `undefined`.

+For settings purges, the event is dispatched to all currently subscribed handlers.
+For complex structures, the
+behavior will be the same as if an update was dispatched to the key you are subscribed to.
+You will not receive events
+for children, as events don't bubble down.

+>danger
+> Settings purges can be requested by the user, so make sure your event handlers play nicely with this behavior.

 ## Create a UI
 You can decide to use a custom UI for your settings page, and build it from scratch to have more control over it,